unofficial-sendoh/other_template/_posts/2020-3-20-Model Sub-Classing and Custom Training Loop from Scratch in TensorFlow 2.md

 ```

 Here you may notice that we are now hard-coded exact `kernel size` and `strides` number for both convolutional layers according to the
 network (diagram).
-And also in ConvModule, we have already set padding to the ‘same’, so that the dimension of the feature maps will be
+And also in **ConvModule**, we have already set padding to the `same`, so that the dimension of the feature maps will be
 the same for both (`self.conv1` and `self.conv2`); which is required in order to concatenate them to the end.

 Again, in this module, two variable performs as the placeholder, **kernel_size1x1**, and **kernel_size3x3**.
 This is on the purpose of course.
 Because we will need different numbers of feature maps to the different stages of the entire model.
 If we look into the diagram of the model,
-we will see that InceptionModule takes a different number of filters at different stages in the model.
+we will see that **InceptionModule** takes a different number of filters at different stages in the model.

-## Downsample Module
+### Downsample Module

 Lastly the downsampling module.
 The main intuition for downsampling is that we hope to get more relevant feature information that highly
 represents the inputs to the model.
 As it tends to remove the unwanted feature so that model can focus on the most relevant.
 There are many